rogelioprieto/linux-tips/_posts/2020-11-03-fix-dual-boot-windows10-ubuntu.md

 4. Restart your computer.

 **¡IMPORTANT!
-TRY SOLUTION 01 FIRST.
-IF NOT WORKS, AFTER THAT TRY SOLUTION 02**
+TRY SOLUTION 01 FIRST. if not works, after that try Solution 02.**

 ## Solution 2: Disable Fast Boot